Do you want to install WordPress locally on Mac?

 Now, installing all these software independently and making them work with each other sounds like a daunting task.

-1. Install WordPress Locally on Mac using Local WP (Recommended)
+1. Install WordPress Locally on Mac Using Local WP (Recommended)

-After typing in your name, email address, and phone number, you can go ahead and click on the Get it Now button.
+After typing in your name, email address, and phone number, you can go ahead and click on the ‘Get it Now’ button.

-This will launch a setup wizard, which will guide you through the process of installing Local on your computer.
+You’ll then see a setup wizard, which will guide you through the process of installing Local on your computer.

-Mac users simply need to drag the Local app into their Applications folder.
+Mac users simply need to drag the Local app into their ‘Applications’ folder.

 Once the installation is finished, you’ll be able to launch the Local app from the Applications folder.

-Upon first launch, you may be asked a few questions and create a free Local account.
+Upon the first launch, you may be asked a few questions and create a free Local account.
 These steps are optional, and you can skip them if you want.

 Creating a WordPress Website in Local

-Next, you’ll be asked to choose your platform.
 Local allows you to choose which version of PHP, Apache, and MySQL you want to use.

-If you are unsure, then choose the Preferred settings and click on the continue button.
+If you are unsure, then choose the ‘Preferred’ settings and click on the ‘Continue’ button.

-Finally, you will need to enter WordPress username and password, and then click on the Add Site button.
+Finally, you will need to enter a WordPress username and password.
+Then, you can click the ‘Add Site’ button.

 Local will now download and install WordPress to create your website.
 You may be prompted to enter your Mac username and password to make changes.